1Corinthians 11 - Outline of 1Corinthians (MENU page)

 we have no other practice."
 [NASB, {words in curly brackets supplied by the editor}.]

-In other words, in order to honor our Lord, we will maintain this manner of life.
+In other words, in order to honor our Lord, we will continue living according to the order of authority prescribed by God (v.3).

 In the remainder of this chapter, Paul corrects disorderly conduct of the Lord's Supper.